 "Even though I have a Studer two-inch tape machine, I find myself using the Studer A800 and the Ampex ATR-102 plug-ins a lot."

 Can you go into more detail about your workflow with the Apollo 16 on the Cayamo cruise?

 Pardon the pun, but it was a lifesaver!
 Being able to use the UAD plug-ins while you’re tracking, and being able to get good rough mixes real fast — I mean everything moves more quickly because of that.

 We had a rack with 16 outboard mic pres, and with the Apollo 16 that’s all we needed — it’s portable, has as many inputs as you need to make a record, and instantly sounds right.
 We used all 16 inputs, and not only were we able to set up a kind of mini studio in the bowling alley on the boat, but with DB25 cabling, we could break down the system really quickly and set up in the theater for live recording the same night.
 Then bring it back to the bowling alley, and with our cue system working through Apollo’s Console application, we would listen to playback right off the Apollo 16.
 It was really easy to get rough mixes up right there on the boat in our makeshift studio.

 When I’m engineering, it’s so fast and furious, I’m not finessing anything.
 What I’m concerned about is if there are headphones — and half the time there aren’t, because I also love to record without headphones — but if we are using headphones, I want them to sound as beautiful as possible for the musicians and singers, because that’s how you get their best.

-Other than that, it’s about helping players get comfortable and not think about “making a record” just play music and capture the performance to tape — or whatever it is now!
+Other than that, it’s about helping players get comfortable — not thinking about “making a record”, just playing music and capturing the performance to tape — or whatever it is now!

 You also own an Apollo QUAD interface.
 In what capacity do you use it?